KCL-20114777/Group33.7CCSMMDD.Coursework/README.md

 3. Rebuild the project at the Header level (Top).

-4. Use the Sandbox model "**KCL voice support**" to test the Grammar already designed via Textual Editor.
+4. Use the Sandbox model "**KCL voice support**" to test already designed template langauge via Textual Editor.
 Before testing, use earphone / turn on the speaker to listen to the output.

-5. Use the Sandbox model "**Test Demo**" to create new Grammar in the Text Editor.
+5. Use the Sandbox model "**Test Demo**" to create new IVR template using the Text Editor.
 Refer the attached '**User manual**' for the steps to follow and other reference screenshots.

 6. Click 'Green' button on the Dialpad to start using the IVR Tool.